 - Depending on your blender, you may need to blend in smaller batches.

-- Be sure to allow steam to escape by loosening the top cup on the lid and placing a kitchen towel over the top.
+- Be sure to allow steam to escape by loosening the top cup on the lid and placing a kitchen towel over the top and blend until smooth.

 Using a Hand Held Immersion Blender: